HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configuration_changes_using_overrides.md

       </federatedRealms>
     </server>
 ```

-With this configuration, an administrator can now create a virtual portal that has multiple realms combined into one.
-If the admin chooses `BoatRealm` when creating the new virtual portal, then all users that belong to the `ldapBoatRealm` along with all of the server's default file based users defined in `basicRegistry` will have access.
+This configuration enables creating a virtual portal with multiple combined realms.
+Selecting `BoatRealm` during virtual portal creation grants access to all users in `ldapBoatRealm` and the default file-based users defined in `basicRegistry`.

 ## Additional LDAP configuration samples

+Use the following LDAP configuration samples based on your server type:

 - [IBM Directory Server](#ibm-directory-server)
 - [Microsoft Active Directory Server](#microsoft-active-directory-server)